cetav-ddw/cetav-2015/sites/all/modules/contrib/cs_adaptive_image/README.txt

 Marcotte's article "Fluid Images" [2] before applying CSS to your images.

-You may use the Client-side adaptive image formatter within other types of entities as well, but the path to the formatter's settings will vary.
+You may use the Client-Side Adaptive Image formatter within other types of entities as well, but the path to the formatter's settings will vary.

+-- RETINA SUPPORT --

+If you wish an image style to be served with it's retina display variant just create a new style with the name '--retina' in the end.
+This module will automatically detect if a retina variant is available and will use that image-style.

+Exmaple:
+If the name of your image style is: "news-thumbnail" The name of the retina image style has to be: "news-thumbnail--retina"

 -- SIMILAR PROJECTS --